syamfarh/tp/docs/UserGuide.md

 Precise expected outputs on failure:
 * Error message shown to the user: "Sorry, that value is not accepted!
 Please specify the number of the contact you would like to delete!
-It should be a positive integer and within the address book!"
+It should be a positive integer and within FAPro!"

 ### Clearing all entries : `clear`